 Kimchi Omelette

 Spicy, crunchy, and easy to make, Kimchi Omelette is a Korean breakfast staple.
-It is gluten-free, dairy-free, and healthy with an umami kick.
+It is gluten-free, dairy-free with an umami kick.

 Kimchi Omelette served in a plate with butter toast.